Jesse Salalu

-Jesse John Salalu is a God fearing Micronesian politician who served as the eighth Governor of Yap from December 29, 2021 to January 9, 2023.
+Jesse John Salalu is a Micronesian politician who served as the eighth Governor of Yap from December 29, 2021, to January 9, 2023.
 Salalu was sworn into office following Henry Falan being ousted by the Yap legislature.
 He previously served as lieutenant Governor of Yap under Falan from January 2019 to December 2021.
 He was the first Governor of Yap to be born on the outer islands, which meant his lieutenant governor had to have been born on the main island of Yap.
-He was also the first Lieutenant Governor of Yap to become Governor and the one who coined and introduced the FSM greeting word KAMORALE in 2022 at the first Micronesia Expo.

 Prior to running for public office, Salalu served as a teacher, high school principal, and regional administrator for the Neighboring Islands at the Yap State Department of Education.
 Salalu serves on the College of Micronesia Board of Regents, where he is the vice-chairman.

 2018 gubernatorial election

 In 2018, Jesse J. Salalu ran for Lieutenant Governor alongside Henry Falan running for Governor.
 They won against the incumbent Governor Tony Ganngiyan and Lieutenant Governor Francis I. Itimai with 51.7% of the vote.